 by Stephanie Margolis, R.D.

 Great question!
 GMO stands for genetically modified organism.
 This means, during the food production of an item all, or a portion, of a food’s genome is changed to create a new trait in that food.
 This is typically done at the crop level and then is carried with the food throughout the production process, whether that food stands alone or is used to make another food.
-There are also genetically engineered foods (again, happening at the crop/seed level) where scientists change the genetic code of a food (calling on high school science! think DNA, RNA, proteins).
-Often these terms are used interchangeably, but do not mean the same thing.
-For our purposes, in this article, we are going to focus on GMOs.
+Genetically engineered (GE) foods are altered (also at the seed/plant level) to change the genetic code of a food (calling on high school science! think DNA, RNA, proteins).
+Often these terms are used interchangeably.
+Bioengineered now falls under this umbrella.

-While the FDA and other groups have deemed these GMOs and GEs safe to eat, there’s a growing public concern that a diet high in these can be harmful to your health leading many countries to place restrictions on the practice or implement strict labelling laws.
+While the FDA and other groups have deemed these GMOs and GEs safe to eat, there’s a growing public concern that a diet high in these can be harmful to your health.
+Many countries place restrictions on the practice or implement strict labelling laws.
 As an overall approach to healthy, it is good practice to eat as many whole, nutrient-rich foods as possible.
 The less processed a food is, the more likely it will not have GMOs.
-Most items that are non-GMO will be labelled as such, additionally, if an item is USDA Organic it is also non-GMO.
+Additionally, if an item is certified USDA Organic it is also non-GMO.

-Limiting GMOs in your diet can take some work, especially if you are eating out on the reg.
+Limiting GMOs in your diet can take some work, especially if you are eating out on the regular.

-Also when we eat out, even when we are making healthy choices there is typically more , fat, and hidden sugars in the foods we consume, both can lead to bloating and inflammation.
+Also when we eat out, even when we are making “healthier choices,” there is typically more sodium, poor-quality fats, and hidden sugars in the foods we consume, which can lead to bloating and inflammation.
 To top that off not having the nutrients that fight inflammation — those antioxidants found in fruits and veggies – doubles the impact of the less healthy choices.
-This doesn’t mean you can never get takeout (support those small businesses!) but when you order the pizza pair it with a colorful salad or even some carrots for color.
-Here is an article I’ve written about fighting inflammation.

-In many cities, there are local restaurant options that may offer non-GMO options, so scout out the menus around you and often they will boast non-GMO on their signage or website.
+In many cities, there are local restaurant options that may offer non-GMO options, so scout out the menus and look for “non-GMO” on their signage or website.
 There are only two national restaurant chains, Panera and Chipotle, who offer non-GMO foods and will label items that do contain GMOs.
-Chick-fil-a is also committed to serving chicken not treated with antibiotics in 2019 (at last report about 20% of their chicken was antibiotic-free).
+Chick-fil-A is also committed to serving chicken not treated with antibiotics in 2019 (at last report about 20% of their chicken was antibiotic-free).